Step by Step (1946 film): Plot

-The enemy agents plan to scuttle a boat with Evelyn and Johnny aboard.
-While in the boathouse, Johnny breaks loose and fights with the two male enemy agents and Evelyn takes care of the female agent.
-Capt.
-Caleb arrives with the police to place the enemy agents under arrest.
+Arriving at a dock, the enemy agents plan to scuttle one boat to drown an unconscious Evelyn and Johnny aboard, while leaving in an arriving boat with other agents who had been waiting off shore.
+At the boathouse, Johnny breaks loose and fights with the two male enemy agents and Evelyn takes care of the female agent.
+The police arrive with Captain Simpson to place all the enemy agents under arrest after a gun battle.
+The police explain that Johnny’s taillight SOS helped locate them.

-Evelyn and Johnny marry with Bazuka and Capt.
-Caleb in tow.
+In the final scene, Evelyn and Johnny marry with Bazuka and Capt.
+Caleb Simpson in tow.